ibrahimmkhalid/ultralytics/docs/en/models/yolo-world.md

 3. **Inference with Offline Vocabulary:** YOLO-World introduces a "prompt-then-detect" strategy, employing an offline vocabulary to enhance efficiency further.
 This approach enables the use of custom prompts computed apriori, including captions or categories, to be encoded and stored as offline vocabulary embeddings, streamlining the detection process.

-4. **Powered by YOLOv8:** Built upon [Ultralytics YOLOv8](yolov8.md), YOLO-World leverages the latest advancements in real-time object detection to facilitate open-vocabulary detection with unparalleled accuracy and speed.
+4. **Powered by YOLOv8:** Built upon [SFDT_Ibrahim YOLOv8](yolov8.md), YOLO-World leverages the latest advancements in real-time object detection to facilitate open-vocabulary detection with unparalleled accuracy and speed.

 5. **Benchmark Excellence:** YOLO-World outperforms existing open-vocabulary detectors, including MDETR and GLIP series, in terms of speed and efficiency on standard benchmarks, showcasing YOLOv8's superior capability on a single NVIDIA V100 GPU.